Sept-Rivières Regional County Municipality

-The census groups Sept-Rivières RCM with neighbouring Caniapiscau Regional County Municipality RCM into the single census division of Sept-Rivières—Caniapiscau.
-In the Canada 2011 Census, the combined population was 39,500.
-The population of Sept-Rivières RCM itself was 35,240, of whom the vast majority live in the city of Sept-Îles.
+The census groups Sept-Rivières RCM with neighbouring Caniapiscau Regional County Municipality into the single census division of Sept-Rivières—Caniapiscau.
+In the 2021 Canadian census, the combined population was 38,240.
+The population of Sept-Rivières RCM itself was 34,358, of whom the vast majority live in the city of Sept-Îles.

 Geography

 Sept-Rivières is located in the central part of Côte-Nord.
 It is bordered by the regional county municipalities of Manicouagan, Caniapiscau, and Minganie, as well as by the southwest corner of Labrador and by the Gulf of Saint Lawrence.
-It is mostly covered by the Laurentian mountains.
+It is mostly covered by the Laurentian Mountains.
 It is a very sparsely populated and undeveloped region with its population highly concentrated along the coast, mostly at Sept-Îles (about three-fourths of the population).